mrjwei/portfolio/en/works/enterprise-app-for-social-welfare.md

 Omnibiz is an [Enterprise Application (EA)](https://en.wikipedia.org/wiki/Enterprise_software) designed specifically for companies in the **social welfare industry**.
 We want to accelerate digital transformation in the social welfare domain with this app.

-*Note: To comply with my non-disclosure agreement, I omitted and obfuscated confidential information and Omnibizis a fictitious name that is made for description purpose.
+*Note: To comply with my non-disclosure agreement, I omitted and obfuscated confidential information and Omnibiz is a fictitious name that is made for description purpose.
 All of the views and opinions in this post are my own and does not necessarily reflect those of Yokazu,Inc.*

 ## Table of Contents